smoretti/biohackrxiv-publication-template/paper/paper.md

 ## Convert a Nextflow pipeline to EESSI

 ### Software side
-As mentionned previously [Nextflow](https://www.nextflow.io/)(Galaxy/Workflow) was first updated in EasyBuild, and added in the base configuration of EESSI.
+As mentioned previously [Nextflow](https://www.nextflow.io/)(Galaxy/Workflow) was first updated in EasyBuild, and added in the base configuration of EESSI.

 Tools from the **nf-core/mag** pipeline not available in EasyBuild were added:
 - [NanoLyse](https://github.com/wdecoster/nanolyse)